popeating/server-actions/README.md

 This tutorail works with:
 - Next.js 13/14 with server actions enabled (if working with Next.js 13) https://nextjs.org/
 - a Mongodb Database.
-The tutorial is implemented on a Mongodb database, but using another database it's just a matter of changing the connection and queries
+The tutorial is implemented on a Mongodb database, but using another database it's just a matter of changing the connection and queries.
+[You can get a free Mongodb database here(https://www.mongodb.com/products/platform/cloud)]
-- Tailwind CSS + Daisy UI for style
+- Tailwind CSS + Daisy UI for style. https://tailwindcss.com/ https://daisyui.com/
-- React Hook Form for form implementation
+- React Hook Form for form implementation https://react-hook-form.com/
-- Zod for client side validation
+- Zod for client side validation https://zod.dev/
-- mongoose to manage Schema and DB connection
+- mongoose to manage Schema and DB connection https://mongoosejs.com/
-- React Icons for styling
+- React Icons for styling https://react-icons.github.io/react-icons/

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).